Mark Zoback

-Mark D. Zoback is an American geophysicist and Emeritus Faculty at Stanford University.
-He is also a senior fellow at the Precourt Institute for Energy at Stanford University, an Elected Fellow of the American Association for the Advancement of Science and the National Academy of Engineering, and he directs or co-directs the Stanford Center for Induced and Triggered Seismicity (SCITS), the Stanford Natural Gas Initiative (NGI), and the Stanford Rock Physics and Borehole Geophysics program (SRB).
+Mark D. Zoback is an American geophysicist and emeritus faculty at Stanford University.
 Zoback is the author of the textbook Reservoir Geomechanics.

-Zoback is the author of over 300 peer-reviewed publications and he holds seven patents.
+Career

+Zoback is a senior fellow at the Precourt Institute for Energy at Stanford University, an elected fellow of the American Association for the Advancement of Science and the National Academy of Engineering.
+He co-directs the Stanford Center for Induced and Triggered Seismicity (SCITS) and the Stanford Natural Gas Initiative (NGI).

+Personal life

 He is married to the American geophysicist Mary Lou Zoback.